Alaskan Shepherds are wolf-like canines that are considered large pups amongst designer breeds.

 Alaskan Shepherds are also known to be faithful and brave, yet independent and childish.

 They require firm and proper training, and failure to do so may result in the iron-willed breed to walk around everywhere, even away from its owner.

-Alaskan Shepherds can be aggressive towards others canines and individuals, thus early socialization is imperative for raising a balanced puppy.
+Alaskan Shepherds can be aggressive towards other canines and individuals, thus early socialization is imperative for raising a balanced puppy.

-Other than that, Alaskan Shepherds are exceptionally smart and can be trained to react to a number of orders and perform general tasks
+Other than that, Alaskan Shepherds are exceptionally smart and can be trained to react to several orders and perform general tasks

 Keep in mind that since they are so keen and eager, an exhausted or bored Alaskan Shepherd may become destructive.

-Moreover, Alaskan Shepherds have a tendency to get attached to one individual – the “pack leader” – in the family and are exceptionally loving of their owners.
+Moreover, Alaskan Shepherds tend to get attached to one individual – the “pack leader” – in the family and are exceptionally loving of their owners.